If you are finding it difficult to remain independenton your own, we can help you access adult social care and identify how you can be supported.

 Step 3 - Planning your care

-Once we know what your needs are, and how you will pay for your care.
-We'll help you put together a care and support plan.
+Once we know what your needs are, and how you will pay for your care, we'll help you put together a care and support plan.

 This could include things to help you: